 One of the key focuses for HR department at the moment is improving employee engagement.
 The success of any organization is reliant on the output on its workers, and organizations that are capable of engaging and motivating employees will see the best results.
 To succeed in today’s highly competitive business environment, companies need engaged, motivated and proactive teams who are passionate about their organization.

 Know Your Team Surveys fall under the broader umbrella of employee engagement surveys which serve to actively engage employees.
 This comes with numerous benefits, like making employees feel valued within a company, and consequently boosting productivity and performance.
 Companies with actively engaged employees perform better, and record lower voluntary turnover rates.
 They also tend to have better customer relations!
+Use employee engagement surveys to maximize this!

 When setting up your Know Your Team Survey it is important to create a solid communications plan to help you achieve a high level of participation, as well as ensure maximum impact.